sampoorna/Taipei-Torrent/README.md

 Additional Features:
 --------------------

-+ It can act as a tracker if you start it with the --createTracker flag
++ It can act as a tracker if you start it with the -createTracker flag => Usage: go run main.go -createTracker=127.0.0.1:8080 nameOfTorrent.torrent

 FAQ:
 ----